Yamavu/PicoMite_User_Manual/src/F_the_pio_programming_package.md

 PIO stop 1,0
 PIO init machine 1,0,f,p,e,s,0
 'start address = 0

-Page 202

-PicoMite User Manual

 'get the data from the packed DMA buffer and unpack to original 32 bit ‘format Memory unpack packed%(),data%(),2*length%,32
 'Serial output as if logic analyzer traces
 For j=0 To 5